GoobyCorp/D3Edit/README.md

   --gold GOLD           The amount of gold you want your characters to have --blood-shards BLOOD_SHARDS
-                        The amount of blood shards you want your characters to have --platinum PLATINUM   The amount of platinum you want your characters to have --reusable-parts REUSABLE_PARTS
+                        The amount of blood shards you want your characters to have --reusable-parts REUSABLE_PARTS
                         The amount of reusable parts you want your characters to have --arcane-dust ARCANE_DUST